-In accordance with the Connecticut General Statutes 12-111, the Mansfield Board of Assessment Appeals will hold their March meetings at the Assessor's Office, Audrey P. Beck Building (Town Hall), 4 South Eagleville Rd., Storrs on:
+In accordance with the Connecticut General Statutes 12-111, the Mansfield Board of Assessment Appeals will hold their Motor Vehicle hearings at the Assessor's Office, Audrey P. Beck Building (Town Hall), 4 South Eagleville Rd., Storrs on:

 Defective Concrete and Crumbling Foundations

 Mansfield is one of about twenty plus municipalities in Northeastern Connecticut known to have properties built using defective concrete in building foundations.
 Legislation has recently passed allowing owners of properties built in 1983 or later, who have been impacted by defective concrete, to receive a reduced property assessment.
 You must, however, have a licensed, professional engineer inspect your property and provide you with a written report indicating that your property has defective concrete.
 A copy of the engineer’s report must be submitted to the Assessor’s Office, and the assessment staff must also inspect your property.
 For more information about the process of receiving a reduced assessment, please contact our office by phone: (860)429-3311 or email: email@example.com.

 Below are links to important information concerning recently adopted state and federal legislation, including “CRCOG Crumbling Foundations Testing Reimbursement Program”: